March 5, 2019

 In the Liturgy of the Eucharist the gathered community blesses the bread and wine so that spiritually it becomes the body and blood of Jesus, and in the blessing we remember Godís acts of salvation.
 We receive the bread and wine.

 In the Dismissal of the Community, we are dismissed to go and make a difference in the world.

 A Communion service is what we are calling the Distribution of Reserved Sacrament by a Deacon at a Public Service.
 Reserved Sacrament is bread and wine that has been consecrated.
 The order of service is adapted from a Eucharist, except that the Eucharistic Prayer is omitted.
 We are following the policy of the Bishop of Algoma.

-Morning Prayer has the the Gathering of the Community, Proclamation of the Word, and Dismissal of the Community and may be lead a Lay Reader.
+Morning Prayer has the the Gathering of the Community, Proclamation of the Word, and Dismissal of the Community and may be lead a Deacon or Lay Reader.

 The following articles explain aspects of our worship: